viet34tqc/notebook/display-grid.md

 <https://www.youtube.com/watch?v=vNwoDkn7AIc>

+When we use `display: grid`, the container is divided into cells which contain grid items.
+By default, grid items take up full width of its cell.

 - `place-content`:
   - shorthand for `align-content` and `justify-content`
-  - behaves like `display: flex`
+  - align the whole grid items together
 - `place-items`:
   - shorthand for `align-items` and `justify-items`
-  - align the content in that grid
+  - align the items within its cell